 Fantasy Travellers – Gulliver and Alice in Wonderland.
 Gulliver won the prize for the Best Fantasy performance at the 52nd World Theatre Festival in Edinburgh.
 Theatre is represented by Columbia Artistic Management. www.cernedivadlo.cz

-Archa is an internationally renowned performance space that hosts some of the best concerts and performances in Prague, from American indie bands Wilco and MGMT to the provocative Belgian dance company Ultima Vez.
-Archa’s space is small enough to be intimate, large enough for crowds and versatile enough to hold a variety of acts in every imaginable genre.
+Archa is an internationally renowned performance space that hosts Prague’s best concerts and performances, from American indie bands Wilco and MGMT to the provocative Belgian dance company Ultima Vez.
+Archa’s space is small enough to be intimate, large enough for crowds and versatile enough to hold various acts in every imaginable genre.
 Address: Na Poříčí 26, Prague 1-New Town; website.

-Vodickova 6, New Town – children’s theatre offering mix of puppets and panthomime. www.minor.cz
+Vodickova 6, New Town – children’s theatre offering a mix of puppets and pantomime. www.minor.cz

 Music Theatre Karlin